Sprinter vs. Transit vs. Promaster - Which one is the better Adventure Van?

 Ram Promaster

-The Dodge (Ram) Promaster might trail Mercedes and Ford in terms of its share of the van conversion market.
+The Dodge (Ram) Promaster might trail Mercedes and Ford in terms of its share of the van conversion and camper van markets.
 However, it does have some solid selling points.
 Most notably, its "square-like" interior space makes it pretty straightforward to build out.
 It even provides enough room for most people to sleep sideways without flares.

 One of the significant downsides to the Promaster platform is the limited number of aftermarket upgrades.
 It also has a relatively low clearance and a lack of 4WD options.